-Each of the markets has its own charm – eat your weight in sweets or hearty food, and warm yourself with a mulled wine (Glühwein) or hot chocolate.
+Each of the markets has its own charm!
+Eat your weight in sweets or hearty food, and warm yourself with a mulled wine (Glühwein) or hot chocolate.

-As mentioned, riding the ferry is a popular thing to do (even among locals), and during Christmastime, the Klingental ferry transforms into a little Christmas Ferry
+Another popular winter activity is riding the Christmas Ferry.
+As mentioned at the beginning, riding the ferry is a popular thing to do (even among locals).
+During Christmastime, the Klingental ferry transforms into a little Christmas Ferry

 The Christmas Tram immediately caught my eye – I saw it while heading to the Christmas Market in the old town and was delighted.
-What I did not know was that it is not reserved for groups or special occasions – actually, you can get on it for free (with your Basel Card or a regular tram ticket).
+I, however, thought it is reserved for groups or special occasions.
+BUT, actually, it is not.
+It is for all of us – no reservation needed!

-Things to Do in Basel in the Summer
+What to Do in Basel in the Summer

 Floating in the Rhine River

 Of course, there are more fun things to do in Basel – like spending time at the river, swimming in the Rhine, having drinks in one of the outdoor cafes and more.
-But the “floating thing” sounded so unique, I felt I had to add it here.
+But the “floating thing” sounded so unique, that I felt I had to add it here.